hackclub/hackclub/workshops/personal_website/README.md

 Right now we can only see our website on our own computer.
 Let's get a link that we can share with anyone on the internet!
 We'll use the previously mentioned GitHub Pages to do this.

 1. Open the terminal by pressing `alt + t` on the keyboard at the same time.
-Type in the following commands:
+Type in the following commands and press "Enter" after each one:
   - `git add --all`
   - `git commit -m "Initial commit"`
   - `git push`
 2. GitHub will now ask for your username and password.
   - Go ahead and enter the username and press the enter.
   - Enter the password and press enter. _The characters won't show up on the screen, but rest assured, they are still being typed._
-3. Now try to view the website by going to `USERNAME.github.io` (make sure to replace `USERNAME` with our actual GitHub username)
+3. Now try to view the website by going to `USERNAME.github.io` (make sure to replace `USERNAME` with your actual GitHub username)

 #### Celebrate!

 ![](img/celebrate_rush_hour.gif)

 Yes!
-Our website is now public on the internet!
+Your website is now public on the internet!

 ## Part V: Sharing with the Community

-Now that we have finished building a website
+Now that you have finished building a website, you should share your beautiful creation.

 1. In a new tab, open and follow [these directions][slack] to signup for our Slack.
 2. Join your club's channel by asking your club leader for the name of the channel, and post the link to your website in your club's channel.